If you’re looking for an honest SuperPayMe review, it can be hard to find.

 The truth is:

-You're going to need to work your butt off and spend hours doing boring, monotonous tasks that work out at less than $2 an hour and I’m sure your time is worth more than that!
+You're going to need to work your butt off and spend hours doing boring, monotonous tasks that work out at less than $2 an hour.
+Isn't your time worth more than that?

-There are so many better ways to make money online than taking silly surveys for a few cents a pop.
+There are better ways to make money online than taking surveys for a few cents a pop.

-If you have the spare time to invest into somethign more worthwhile and you like the idea of creating your own online business that actually pays you decent money, then forget about silly surveys and check out my top making money online program here.
+If you have the spare time to invest into something more worthwhile and you like the idea of creating an online business that actually pays you decent money, then forget about silly surveys and check out my top making money online program here.

-Superpay.me is a free membership site that was launched in 2012 by a company called 99Ventures Ltd. SuperPayMe is more than just a survey site though, it's also a pay to click site and a multi-level-marketing scheme all meshed into one.
+SuperPayMe is more than just a survey site though; it's also a pay to click site and a multi-level-marketing scheme all meshed into one.

 As long as you're 18 years of age or older and wherever you are in the world, you can make some extra money filling out surveys and completing other simple tasks like subscribing to websites, watching YouTube videos, downloading apps and clicking on ads.

-You'll be told how much you get paid before you complete any task and the good thing about SuperPayMe compared to most survey sites is that the minimum amount you can withdraw is just $1.00.
+You'll see how much you get paid before completing tasks and one good thing about SuperPayMe compared to most survey sites is you only need to earn $1 to get a payout.

 The idea is a simple one: if you want to earn extra cash on the side in your free time, you can do easy tasks and get paid within 24 hours.
 You can choose whether you want to get paid in cash direct to your Paypal account, Amazon, Payza or Skrill.

-While all of this might sound easy, it’s important you have realistic expectations going into this: you’re not going to make any serious money doing this and most people who try this don't last long.
+While all of this might sound easy, your earnings are going to be limited and most people who try this don't last long.

-Because you're going to spending a lot of time completing mind-numbing tasks and earning cents at a time.
-I tried it myself and trust me, tt can get pretty boring.
+Because you're going to spend a lot of time completing mind-numbing tasks for cents at a time.
+I tried it myself and trust me, it can get pretty dull.

 Here's SuperPayMe's promo video explaining how it all works:

-Each market research survey should take between 5-10 minutes to complete and the amount you get paid for each survey can vary from $0.40 to $2.
+Each survey should take you between 5-10 minutes to complete and the amount you get paid for each survey can vary from $0.40 to $2.

-Another way you can earn money with SuperPayMe is by watching videos in return for points.
 Most videos are under 3 minutes long and you'll typically earn 0.5-1 point for each video.

 1 point = $0.01

-With only 3-5 videos available to watch at any one time, there's nothing to shout home out about here.
+With only 3-5 videos available to watch at any one time, there's really nothing to shout home about here.

 Some people make a few cents by visiting websites, usually for a minimum of 30 seconds.
-Before you get excited at how easy this sounds, I should say you can only expect to earn an unimpressive $0.0001-$0.001 a time.
+Before you get excited at how easy this sounds, you can only expect to earn a rather depressing $0.0001-$0.001 a time.

-If you have family or friends who you think might be interested in taking surveys for cash then you can refer them to SuperPayMe through a unique link you’ll be given and you’ll receive 25% of what they earn.
+If you have family or friends who might be interested in taking surveys for cash then you can refer them to SuperPayMe through your unique link and receive 25% of what they earn.
 The good thing about this is it doesn't affect how much your referral earns.

 No, I don't think SuperPayMe is a scam.

-In most cases, they do pay out (but not always, see below) but I like the fact you can choose how you want to get paid.
+In most cases, they do payout and I like how you can choose how you want to get paid.

-The biggest factor for me the amount of money you can earn is very limited.
+The dealbreaker for me though is the amount of money you can earn is extremely limited.

-Typically you get $0.40 to $2 for each survey and $0.001 for clicking on an ad so I wouldn't quit your day job just yet.
-As I said before, I think your time is worth more than this!
+Typically you get $0.40 to $2 for each survey and $0.001 for clicking on an ad so I wouldn't quit your day job just yet and quite honestly, I think your time is worth more than this!

-At $0.40 for a 10 minute survey and $0.002 for clicking on an ad, there's no denying that though these tasks are simple and easy, it’s just you're going to see very little return for the time you invest.
+At $0.40 for a 10-minute survey and $0.002 for clicking ads, there's no denying that though these tasks are simple, you're going to see very little return for the time you invest.

 Though it might give you a bit of extra spending money, you will not make a full-time living taking surveys and you're definitely not going get rich anytime soon.

-Personally, I can't get motivated to spend hours answering survey questions just to get a $1.
+Personally, I can't get motivated enough to spend hours answering survey questions for $1.
 I didn't even finish the first survey, I got bored.
 It's just not worth it for me.

-With SuperPayMe you can choose whether you want to get paid via Paypal, Payza, Skrill, Amazon or Bitcoin and I said earlier, the minimum payment is only $1 which is a big plus compared to a lot of survey sites out there.
+With SuperPayMe you can choose whether you want to get paid via Paypal, Payza, Skrill, Amazon or Bitcoin and as I say, the minimum payment is only $1 which is a big plus compared to a lot of survey sites out there.

-But what's alarming is the amount of people who never get paid out and there are a lot of angry people out there who are convinced SuperPayMe is a scam:
+But what's alarming is the number of people who never got paid out – there are a lot of angry people out there convinced SuperPayMe is a scam.

-I’ve found at least 90% of the surveys are targeted at people who live the in the UK, US, Canada, Australia and New Zealand, so if you live anywhere outside of these countries you're going to find it difficult to find surveys you qualify for.
+At least 90% of surveys are targeted at people who live in the UK, US, Canada, Australia and New Zealand, so if you live anywhere outside of these countries you're going to find it difficult to find surveys you qualify for.

-Surveys are also targeted at your demographics and based on the information you gave when you first signed up.
+Surveys are also based on the information you gave when you first signed up.
 A lot of companies want feedback from particular demographic groups so you'll be offered surveys depending on your age, where you live, marital status and so on.

 As a single man with no dependants, there are a lot of surveys I don't qualify for which limits the amount of money I can make per day.

-“The availability of surveys will depend on your ability to qualify.
-That will depend on various factors, such as location, age, gender, annual income etc. That is something which is dictated by the advertisers supplying the survey as usually they are targeting a specific demographic.
+“The availability of surveys will depend on your ability to qualify, depending on various factors, such as location, age, gender, annual income etc. That is something which is dictated by the advertisers supplying the survey as usually, they are targeting a specific demographic.

-That is not something we as a site can control, we can only list what advertisers have available.”
+That is not something we can control, we can only list what advertisers have available.”

-Here's an honest review from a guy who hits the nail on the head. (*Foul language warning!!*)
+Here's an honest video review from a guy who hits the nail on the head:

 “It's a complete waste of time!”

-As I say, not all of the SuperPayMe reviews online are negative, but a lot of people seem to have a recurring theme.
+As I say, not all SuperPayMe reviews online are negative, but there are a small handful of issues I see recurring again and again:

-- You can choose how you want to get paid
+- You can choose how to get paid

-- They have a live chat option for when you need support
+- They have a live chat option if you need support

 - To add insult to injury, Paypal will charge you 2% processing fee.